 It will be excitement when you see it finally popping up and you are allowed a happy dance.
 Trust me, you will not be alone as I will definitely join you in the celebration!

 As your ginger grows, you can transplant it into bigger pots or containers.
 Again make sure they have good drainage with adequate holes at the bottom!

 I use fresh multipurpose compost in the new pots.
 I prefer to grow these indoors where it is reliably warm till summer is well on its way.

 I plant my ginger outdoors in late July when summer temperatures are more assured.
 The part-shaded part of my patio is much preferred as my garden faces west and therefore receives hot sunshine all afternoon.
 Ginger however prefers not to be in the hot sun, so work with your outside space.
 You can move your pot or planter around till it’s happy.

-Hope you will be giving ginger a go, whether it is indoors or outdoors.
+Hope you will be giving ginger a go, whether it’s by leaving it to sprout before planting or by soaking it first.
 Follow me on Instagram, to join us growing ginger this year!